MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/vrss/vrss-resolve-issues.md

 ## Resolve vRSS issues

-If you have completed all of the preparation steps and you still do not see vRSS load balancing traffic to the VM LPs, there are two possible issues.
+If you have completed all of the preparation steps and you still do not see vRSS load balancing traffic to the VM LPs, there are different possible issues.

 1. Before you performed preparation steps, vRSS was disabled - and now must be enabled.
 You can run **Set-VMNetworkAdapter** to enable vRSS for the VM.